-PAIKI (2004) discussed how initially in the late 1800s Ft. that Defiance was undeveloped and was mostly considered "open space" for agriculture, livestock, and farming.
+PAIKI (2004) discussed how initially in the late 1800s Ft.
+Defiance undeveloped and was mostly considered "open space" for agriculture, livestock, and farming.
 However, today the community covers the valley from the mouth of Blue Canyon in the west to the slickrock cliffs in the east, the following development activities were reported: